burlachenkok/exploring-python3/python_details.md

 ## All class methods are virtual in terms of C++

 Without loss of generality, we can assume that in Python all methods of all classes are `virtual`.
-But actually, there are no virtual methods and virtual keywords and virtual tables in Python at all.
+But actually, there are no virtual methods virtual keywords, and virtual tables in Python at all.
 In fact, in Python methods are *attributes*.
 They are bound at runtime and executed dynamically.

 In very specific circumstances you can manually remove, get, and set attributes: